 Within the consumer environment, wiring constraints could be simplified by allowing devices to be cascaded.
 Consumer devices could thus include bridge-relay and end-station capabilities, as illustrated in Figure 5.15.
-Any of the ClockSource, ClockTarget, and ClockSource/ClockTarget combinations are possible, as illustrated in Figure 5.15a, Figure 5.15b, and Figure 5.15c respectively.
+Any of the ClockSource, ClockTarget, and ClockSource/ClockTarget combinations are possible, as illustrated in Figure 5.15a through Figure 5.15f.
 A time-aware bridge with neither ClockSource or ClockTarget capabilities (not illustrated) is also possible.